oktober/jekyll-now/_posts/2020-01-16-Rest-Does-A-Body-Good.md

 ---
 layout: post
-title: Do You Get Tunnel Vision?
+title: Rest - Does A Body Good
 categories: [Musings]
 description: I struggle with rest.
 I know breaks are good.
 I know I need them.
 Sometimes I have to take them because I get sick - physically or mentally.
 But even then, I fight against taking a break.
 ---